15&: Formation

-In 2012, Park Ji-min was the first-place winner of the South Korean reality TV competition, "K-pop Star".
+In 2012, Park Ji-min was the first-place winner of the first season of the South Korean reality TV competition K-pop Star.
 With the opportunity of signing with three major record labels (YG Entertainment, SM Entertainment and JYP Entertainment), she had chosen to sign with JYP Entertainment on May 21.

 When Baek Ye-rin was ten years old, she was introduced as an "R&B genius" on Star King.
 In 2008, she auditioned with Beyoncé's "Listen" and was accepted as a trainee at the same time as 2PM's Wooyoung and Highlight's Doo-joon.
 Baek had been a JYP trainee for five years before she officially debuted with Park.

 2012–2013: Debut with I Dream and Somebody

 15&'s debut single I Dream was released on October 5, 2012.
-The duo's debut officially began on October 7, 2012, performing on SBS Inkigayo.
+The duo's debut officially began on October 7, 2012, performing on SBS's Inkigayo.
 On October 12, 2012, 15& held their 'school attack' guerrilla concerts.
 The girls performed at the Chungdam Middle School, Eonnam Middle School, Sungil Information High School and Dankook University.
 Supported by KT Corporation's Genie Music, the concert attracted both students and local residents' attendance.

 15&'s second single Somebody was released on April 7, 2013.
-The music video showed the two parodying the "K-Pop Star" judge panel while reacting to staged auditions/cameos by Park Jin-young and some of Park Ji-min's fellow contestants from K-pop Star season 1.
+The music video showed the two parodying the "K-Pop Star" judge panel while reacting to staged auditions/cameos by Park Jin-young and some of Park Ji-min's fellow contestants from K-pop Star 1.
 On April 7, 2013, 15& made their comeback performance on K-pop Star 2 finale with "Somebody".
 Upon its release on the same day, the song rose to the summit of music charts on Olleh, Melon, Daum and others.